rqmartins73/bluexport/README.md

 # bluexport
 Capture IBM Cloud POWERVS VSI and Export to COS or/and Image Catalog.
+Version 2.x now supports the creation, update and delete Snapshots.

 ###### This script was made in GNU bash, version 5.2.21(1)-release.